-Results Our results on the relationship between these reforms and leader deaths are found in Tables 5 and 6.

-Table 5 utilizes the four baseline measures in the Polity IV data discussed earlier in this section concerning: (i) executive recruitment, (ii) political competition, (iii) competitive executive recruitment, and (iv) competitive participation.
+The charge that the findings are about democratic institutions "in general" would imply that we should also find effects of leader deaths on changes on these dimensions.
+Our results on the relationship between these reforms and leader deaths are found in Tables 5 and 6.
+Table 5 utilizes four baseline measures in the Polity IV data concerning: (i) executive recruitment, (ii) political competition, (iii) competitive executive recruitment, and (iv) competitive participation.
 These capture different aspects of electoral institutions.

-We apply the same event-study method as in the examination of executive constraints to gauge if other reforms also occur following random exits of political leaders from office.
-The results are reported in Table 5.
-Strikingly, we find no evidence of reforms towards a more extensive franchise occurring simultaneously with reforms towards stronger checks and balances.
-If anything, we see a setback for the franchise when random deaths occur in countries that already have an extensive franchise according to the Polity IV data (cf. the lowermost estimates in columns 2 and 6).
+We apply the same event-study method as in the examination of executive constraints to gauge if other reforms also follow random exits of political leaders from office.
+Strikingly, we find no evidence of reforms towards a more extensive franchise.
+If anything, the results suggest a setback for the franchise when random deaths occur in countries that already have an extensive franchise according to the Polity IV data (cf. the lowermost estimates in Columns 2 and 6).

-Table 6 demonstrates that these non-results are not driven by the particular Polity IV variables or cutoffs we have chosen.
-The estimates displayed in columns 1-4 show that more generous definitions of the franchise in the Polity IV data do not change the results obtained in Table 5.
-Similarly, the results in columns 5-8 demonstrate that there are no significant franchise reforms accompanying the checks-and-balances reforms, according to the variables obtained from the Cheibub et al (2010) and Przeworski (2009) data sets.
+Table 6 demonstrates that the absence of any effect in these electoral dimenions is not driven by the particular Polity IV variables or cutoffs that we have chosen.
+The estimates displayed in Columns 1-4 show that more generous definitions of the franchise in the Polity IV data do not change the results obtained in Table 5.
+Similarly, the results in Columns 5-8 indicate that no significant franchise reforms accompany the checks-and-balances reforms, if we instead use the variables obtained from the Cheibub et al (2010) and Przeworski (2009) data sets.

-The results in Tables 5 and 6 strongly suggest that our theoretical mechanism is indeed empirically associated with a specific aspect of political institutions, namely checks and balances, rather than generalized political change.
+The results in Tables 5 and 6 strongly suggest that our theoretical mechanism is indeed empirically associated with a specific aspect of political institutions, namely strong executive constraints, rather than generalized political change.
 This makes it less likely that our results reflect a change in the way citizens are able to express democratic sentiments after a leader's death, rather than the strategic motive for reform due to political instability suggested by our model.